wavefrontHQ/docs/pages/doc/proxies_installing.md

 Wavefront releases new proxy versions with new features periodically.
 See [Proxy Release Notes](proxies_versions.html)

-To upgrade the environment, you can install select **Browse > Proxies > Add New Proxy**.
+To upgrade the environment, you can select **Browse > Proxies > Add New Proxy**.
 If an older version of the proxy exists, this process replaces it.

 **Note** On Windows systems, you might have to uninstall the existing proxy first.
 Use the uninstall process for **Wavefront Proxy** on the Windows system you're using.